16 June 1903 (Vienna) - 23 April 1965 (Seattle)

 He in turn sent it to the Jewish Bible Quarterly in Jerusalem, which published it in 1998.
 In the process, Israel became Reifler's last academic home.
 Thus do work, and reputation, slowly settle into final form.

 In any group of mid-century Seattle profiles, Reifler's is inevitably the scherzo movement.
 He himself played it that way.
 But through it all there persists a certain contagious philological passion.
-Hellmut Wilhelm's children, and their Seattle colleague Hsiao Kung-chuan's, sought more conventional, less scholarly, careers than their fathers.
+His colleague Hellmut Wilhelm's children, and Hsiao Kung-chuan's, sought more conventional, less scholarly, careers than their fathers.
 Reifler's children show a different tendency.
 Victoria, an anthropologist at Tulane, has written a Maya Dictionary of her own and collaborated on Mayan archaeoastronomy; Frank, a mathematician at Lockheed Martin, has a publication record in mathematical physics; Anne, only two when she left Shanghai but proud to have been born there, was later a student of Chinese at the University and is now (2004) a high school special education teacher in Anchorage, Alaska; Consuela is currently learning Spanish, Portuguese, and Hebrew on her own; and Caela teaches Hebrew to fifth graders in Baltimore.
 Her mother remarks of Consuela:

 When I hear Consuela discussing the fine points of Spanish and Hebrew grammatical idioms, I think I am listening to her father.
 It is amazing!